If you are interested in growing mango trees, then you’ve come to the right place.

 After placing the tree in the hole and making sure it’s straight, backfill the hole with the original native soil.

-Afterwords, go around the diameter of the root ball with a screwdriver/stick to remove any air pockets.
-Then lightly stomp around the diameter of the new tree to help the soil get settled; do not make the soil super compact (roots still need air!).
+Finally, lightly stomp around the diameter of the new tree to help the soil get settled; do not make the soil super compact (roots still need air to breathe!).

 5. Top Dress the Soil with Compost & Mulch

 After the tree is planted, we can take 1-2 bags of our favorite compost and top dress the surrounding soil area that we prepared earlier in Step 2.
-Make sure the compost is at least 6 inches away from the tree trunk (not touching).

 At this point, we should put several inches of mulch on top of the compost.
 This will assist with soil moisture retention that will make the soil more attractive for the roots to grow out into.